gmrrz/AboutLoom/README.md

 - 👋 Hi, @gmrrz
-- 👀 I’m interested in software engineer
+- 👀 I’m interested in game dev
-- 🌱 I’m currently learning html, css and some javascript
+- 🌱 I’m currently learning gdscript
 - 💞️ I’m looking to collaborate on nothing right now
 - 📫 How to reach me is to email me